Financing Your Education

 Please make sure to include the student’s name and ID number on the check.

 Students and guest payers may make student account payments online with a Visa, MasterCard, Discover, or American Express credit card.
 St. Olaf College cannot accept credit card or debit card payments in-person, over the phone, or through the mail.
 Credit cards will only be accepted online via TMS, a vendor contracted by St. Olaf College.

-TMS charges a credit card service fee of approximately 3.0 percent for any domestic credit card payment made to the college.
+TMS charges a credit card service fee for any domestic credit card payment made to the college.